santraj611/arch_i3wm/README.md

 Wallpapers are not included in this repository they have a seprate repository.
 Here's the link: [wallpapers](https://github.com/santraj611/wallpapers.git)

 ### Some tools you may need
+- Alacritty (Terminal)
 - pywal + nitrogen (to generate color scheme and set wallpapers at random)
 - Rofi
 - neovim
 - nsxiv (It's a image viewer)
 - zathura (for pdf and epub reader)
+- flameshot (for taking screenshots or recording maybe)
+- xclip (It's make sure that neovim does use systems clipboard)
+- starship (for command promet)